Woodland vs Executive – Which Center Parcs Lodge Is Best?

 When booking your Center Parcs break you’ll be able to select the combination of either one or two additional features than make an executive lodge.
 However, this combination drives both the price and popularity.

-Generally, a hot tub and a games room is most popular and is, therefore, more expensive and sells out quicker than some of the other combinations.
+Generally, a hot tub and a games room are the most popular and are therefore, more expensive and sell out quicker than some of the other combinations.

 A less popular and therefore more affordable combination of extras that makes up an executive lodge is usually just a sauna, or just a games room, or a sauna and a hydrobath.